GoogleChrome/developer.chrome.com/site/en/docs/_example/my-first-doc/index.md

 title: My first doc

 # Required
-# This appears below the title and is an optional teaser
-subhead: 'A sentence of extra info to entice the reader.'

-# Required
 # This appears in the ToC of the project landing page at
 # /docs/[project-name]/.
 It also appears in the <meta description> used in
 # Google Search.
+description: >
-description: 'A brief, high level summary of this doc.'
+  A brief, high level summary of this doc.

+# Optional
+# This appears below the title and is an optional teaser
+subhead: >
+  A sentence of extra info to entice the reader.

 # Required
 date: 2020-10-15